sagefy/sagefy/gh-pages/f_planning/sequencer.md

 Terms
 -----

-**Sequencer** - Determines the next card or other activity to show to the learner.
+**Sequencer** - Determines the optimal ordering of cards, units, or other activity to present to the learner.

 Also see [data structure](/data_structure).